VisualFP/docs/SA/design_concept/content/design/design_evaluation_results.typ

 requires a lot of horizontal space to grow.

-Compared to the other designs, the Scratch-inspired design was praised for its extesive use of coloring, and as the most easy to understand.
+Compared to the other designs, the Scratch-inspired design was praised for its extensive use of coloring, and as the most easy to understand.

 === Haskell Function-Notation inspired Design